clarka34/exploringShipLogbooks/README.md

 Class project for CSE 599 to explore ship logbooks dating from 1750-1850

 ##Collaborators
--Emma DeWitt Cotter
+- Emma DeWitt Cotter
--Alicia Clark
+- Alicia Clark
--Zehua(Wedward) Wei
+- Zehua(Wedward) Wei

 ## License file -> MIT License
 - chosen because it is a permissive license which offers a wider user-base and developer-base